Lee H. Alexander

 Currently, Lee will appear in his second Muny production, this time in the epic Les Misérables (Bamatabois), based on Victor Hugo’s 1862 novel, music by Claude-Michel SCHÖNBERG lyrics by Herbert Kretzmer • book by Alain Boublil, Claude-Michel SCHÖNBERG directed by Seth Sklar-Heyn.

-Most recently, Lee finished a 2-year tour in the first Broadway North American Tour of Jagged Little Pill (Doctor Woodson), music by Alanis Morissette & Glenn Ballard, a book by Diablo Cody, and directed by Diane Paulus, appeared on stage in The Muny’s production of Sweeney Todd (Ensemble) by Stephen Sondheim and Hugh Wheeler, the Peristyle Theatre in A Gershwin Celebration (Guest Vocalist) with the Toledo Symphony conducted by Vince Lee and the Toledo Ballet choreographed by Lisa Mayer-Lang/Michael Lang.
+Most recently, Lee finished a 2-year tour in the first Broadway North American Tour of Jagged Little Pill (Doctor Woodson), music by Alanis Morissette & Glenn Ballard, a book by Diablo Cody and directed by Diane Paulus, appeared on stage in The Muny’s production of Sweeney Todd (Ensemble) by Stephen Sondheim and Hugh Wheeler, the Peristyle Theatre in A Gershwin Celebration (Guest Vocalist) with the Toledo Symphony conducted by Vince Lee and the Toledo Ballet choreographed by Lisa Mayer-Lang/Michael Lang.

 International Theatre, Lee performed in Kander and Ebb’s Cabaret (Emcee), Vogelhandler (Professor Wurmchen) by Carl Zeller with a libretto by Moritz West and Ludwig Held, Jerry Herman’s Hello Dolly (Ambrose Kemper), and Dido and Aeneas (Aeneas) by Henry Purcell with a libretto by Nahum Tate.